For a recording of this event, please click here.

 Lorena Becerra is a political analyst and the Head of Public Opinion Research for one of Mexico’s leading newspapers, Reforma.
 She has two decades of experience in the area of public opinion, which includes working in the Office of the Presidency with Felipe Calderon and CIDAC.
 Ms. Becerra has collaborated as an editorialist in Reforma, Voz y Voto, Eje Central and Animal Politico newspapers and magazines, and contributed in the latest volume on the precision of electoral surveys sponsored by INE.
 Ms. Becerra also acts as a consultant in political analysis for financial and banking institutions and is a regular analyst for diverse media outlets in Mexico.
 She holds a PhD in Political Science from Duke University and a BA from ITAM.

-Amalia Pulido Gómez is a Postdoctoral fellow at El Colegio de México in the project "Big Data and Social Sciences".
+Amalia Pulido-Gómez is an assistant professor the Political Studies Division at CIDE.
+Before joining CIDE she was a postdoctoral fellow at El Colegio de México in the project "Big Data and Social Sciences".
 She earned her PhD in Political Science from the University of North Texas.
 He was a pre-doctoral fellow at the Center for US-Mexican Studies at the University of California-San Diego.
-Her research interests include the study of political and criminal violence, political parties and elections and new methodological techniques such as the use of big data in political science.
-At El Colegio de Mexico she is conducting research using big data from Twitter, with a special emphasis on political behavior and electoral campaigns.
-She is interested in developing a research agenda that includes the use and teaching of big data as well as methodological techniques to analyze data from new sources.
+Her research includes the study of political and criminal violence, political parties and elections and new methodological techniques such as the use of big data in political science.
+Her work has been published in different journals like Party Politics, Electoral Studies and the Journal of Politics in Latin America.

 Gustavo A. Flores-Macías is Associate Vice Provost for International Affairs and Associate Professor of Government Cornell University.
 His research and teaching interests include a variety of topics related to political and economic development in Latin America.
 Currently, his research focuses on three main areas: 1) the politics of economic reforms, 2) taxation and state capacity, and 3) the consequences of the militarization of law enforcement.
 Work related to these interests has appeared or is forthcoming in the American Political Science Review, Comparative Politics, Journal of Conflict Resolution, Journal of Democracy, Journal of Politics, Peace Review, Perspectives on Politics, Political Science Quarterly, Politics & Societey, Studies in Comparative International Development, World Development, and as chapters in edited volumes.
 His first book, After Neoliberalism?
 The Left and Economic Reforms in Latin America (Oxford University Press 2012), studies the economic policies of left-of-center governments in Latin America, focusing on the role that party systems play in facilitating or hindering economic transformations.
 The book won the Latin American Studies Association Tomassini Award in 2014.
 He is also the editor of the volume, The Political Economy of Taxation in Latin America (Cambridge University Press 2019), which studies the political obstacles to taxation and progressivity in the region.